aws-samples/eks-workshop-developers/docs/authoring.md

 ## Contributing
 When you're ready to contribute to the documentation, follow these steps:

+### Major Updates to Lab Exercises
+If you're planning significant updates such as modifying the contents of an existing lab exercise (like Dockerfile, docker-compose.yml, Kubernetes manifests, etc.) or creating new lab exercises, please adhere to our branching strategy:

+- We maintain three primary branches in the **python-fastapi-demo-docker** repository: [main](https://github.com/aws-samples/python-fastapi-demo-docker/tree/main), [aws-opentelemetry](https://github.com/aws-samples/python-fastapi-demo-docker/tree/aws-opentelemetry), and [aws-secrets-manager-lab](https://github.com/aws-samples/python-fastapi-demo-docker/tree/aws-secrets-manager-lab).
+- Depending on the nature of the update, it might be necessary to apply your changes to multiple branches.
+- Always check the relevance of your update to each branch and coordinate with project maintainers for guidance on multi-branch updates.

 ### Create a Feature Branch
 From your forked repository, create a new branch for your feature or fix:
 ```bash